FusionRF: High-Fidelity Satellite Neural Radiance Fields from Multispectral and Panchromatic Acquisitions: Experiments

 Second, we evaluate FusionRF's ability to produce effectively fused views of training images using full-resolution indexes R-Q2n, R-ERGAS, and R-SAM for assessing the quality of pansharpening algorithms.
 The Q2n~\cite{garzelli2009hypercomplex}, ERGAS~\cite{wald2000quality}, and SAM~\cite{kruse1993spectral} indexes were originally designed to assess the performance of reduced-resolution pansharpening methods, but were adapted by Scarpa and Ciotola~\cite{fullresqa} to full resolution indexes through a reprojection protocol to resolve the issue of scale variance in the original multispectral image and the resulting pansharpened image.

 Columns R-Q2n, R-ERGAS, and R-SAM in Table \ref{panresults} show that pansharpening algorithms achieve strong image fusion quality in human perceptual visual quality metrics.
 However, this performance does not correlate to an improvement in column Depth MAE which represents 3D reconstruction accuracy results as described in Section \ref{drc}.
-The depth reconstruction performance for each dataset varies greatly depending on which pansharpening method is used.
-FusionRF trained on panchromatic and multispectral images with $F_{\Psi}$ enabled provides the best reconstruction performance.
+These results show a disconnect between optimization of images for human perception and depth reconstruction.
+The improvements in image quality index performance that pansharpening algorithms achieve do not necessarily result in an improvement in depth estimation performance.
+FusionRF trained on panchromatic and multispectral images with $F_{\Psi}$ enabled avoids this pansharpening algorithm selection problem by intrinsically pansharpening the input data, providing the best depth reconstruction performance while still being competitive in pansharpening metrics.
+Figure \ref{fig:spectralcomp} shows the difference in spectral density between the two best performing pansharpening methods and the FusionRF result.

+These results show that the chosen pansharpening algorithm significantly influences the performance of the downstream reconstruction algorithm, and intrinsic pansharpening through the $F_{\Psi}$ kernel provides the best reconstruction accuracy.